Skai TV: Technology

 Skai TV transitioned early to digital broadcasting, implementing the SONAPS network broadcast system by Sony and replacing tape-based workflows.
 It also uses Harmonic Spectrum servers in its operations.
 The station was among the first in Greece to adopt a 16:9 broadcast format.

 Programming

 Skai TV airs a mix of foreign and local content, including news, documentaries, and entertainment.
 The network has agreements with international broadcasters such as National Geographic, Discovery Channel, and BBC.
 It also airs a Greek-dubbed BBC World News segment after its own news broadcast.

-Skai TV has obtained rights to broadcast the 2024-25 French Ligue 1 in Greece.